Skip to main content

 Reading instances

-To fetch all catalog data for a given entity, use the Read all catalog data API:
+To fetch all catalog data for a given entity, use the Read catalog instance (all keys) API:

 np metadata read